Your Basket

 Conclusion

-The growing body of research highlights a strong connection between the gut microbiome and ASD.
+The growing body of research highlights a strong connection between the gut microbiome and neurodiversity.
 While dysbiosis, leaky gut, and SIBO may contribute to symptoms, interventions like probiotics, dietary changes, and potentially FMT offer promising avenues for support.
-By addressing gut health, caregivers and clinicians can improve not only gastrointestinal symptoms but also quality of life and behavioural outcomes for individuals with ASD.
+By addressing gut health, caregivers and clinicians can improve not only gastrointestinal symptoms but also quality of life and behavioural outcomes.

 Other articles you might like